 Avoid distractions.
-If you’re trying to complete a task that will help you reach your goal, say writing a chapter in your book (check out chapter 1 from my novels The List and Twist of Fate), then keep everything that distracts you in another room (yes, this means you need to part with your phone).
+If you’re trying to complete a task that will help you reach your goal, say writing a chapter in your book (check out chapter 1 from my novels The List and Sweet Redemption), then keep everything that distracts you in another room (yes, this means you need to part with your phone).
 Stay present and don’t give yourself any temptation to procrastinate.

 Tell people you trust.
 Sometimes it’s scary to say your goals out loud because then they become real and others will know if you fail.
 However, if you share your plans with supportive people in your life, they can be your cheerleaders and motivate you to keep going when you have hard days and hit roadblocks.
 Don’t be an island or afraid to reach out for help if you need it.
 That’s what friends are for, right?
 Here are some of my favourite friendship books.
 Have you read any?